 04 Jan Breathing and its impact on our health.

+The breathing impacts on our health are great.
 Fortunately, we also have the power to deliberately change our own breathing.
 Scientific studies have shown that controlling your breath can help to manage stress and stress-related conditions.
 Breath control is also used in practices such as yoga, tai chi and some forms of meditation.
 Many people use their breathing to help promote relaxation and reduce stress.

 Breathing and stress

 The primary role of breathing is to absorb oxygen and to expel carbon dioxide through the movement of the lungs.
 Muscles that control the movement of the lungs are the diaphragm (a sheet of muscle underneath the lungs) and the muscles between the ribs.

 When a person is under stress, their breathing pattern changes.
 Typically, an anxious person takes small, shallow breaths, using their shoulders rather than their diaphragm to move air in and out of their lungs.
 This style of breathing disrupts the balance of gases in the body.